 8. Publicity Does Not Sell Music.

 If you are hiring a music publicist to see a spike in your sales, I have news for you: There is absolutely no correlation between getting great PR and selling music.

 PR is designed to raise awareness of you in the press, to help build and share a story, as well as build up critical acclaim.
-Of course, a great article may lead to sales, but overall, if selling music is your goal, PR is not the only thing you will need.
+Of course, a great article may lead to sales, but overall, if selling music is your goal, music publicity is not the only thing you will need.

 9. All Publicity is Good Publicity.

 And never ever take your own PR seriously.
-As my favorite artist, Andy Warhol once said, “Don’t read your press; weigh it.”
+As my favorite visual artist, Andy Warhol once said, “Don’t read your press; weigh it.”